-a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council.
+- a) In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - b) The Council, shall publish information in accordance with the requirements of the Local Government (Transparency Requirements) (England) Regulations 2015.

-b.
-If gross annual income or expenditure (whichever is higher) does not exceed £25,000 The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.
+21. RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION

-21. RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION (Below is not an exclusive list).
+(Below is not an exclusive list).